 Since more than $1/9$ is assigned to $v_2v_3$, it follows that $f$ sends charge across $v_3v_4$ by Rule~3 and does not receive charge by Rule~4 across $v_2v_3$.
 Therefore, $f_{23}$ has length five and $f_{12}$ and $f_{23}$ form an appearance of a configuration isomorphic to $\R5$ as before.
 Since $f_{12}$ is $4$-dangerous, some edge of $M$ is incident with $f_{23}$ but not with $f_{12}$.
 Since all neighbors of $v_2$ and $v_3$ have degree three and $M$ has minimum degree at least two, it follows that some edge of $M$ is incident with the face $f_{34}\neq f$ that is incident with $v_3v_4$.
 This is a contradiction, because $f$ sends charge to $f_{34}$ by Rule~3.

 We can now bound the primary charge of $f$.
-If $f$ has length at least eight, then $f$ sends at most $|f|/3$ by Rule~1 and at most $|f|/9$ by Rules~3 and 4; thus its primary charge is at least $|f|-4-|f|/3-|f|/9=5|f|/9-4>2/9$, as desired.
+If $f$ has length at least eight, then $f$ sends at most $|f|/3$ by Rule~1 and at most $|f|/9$ by Rules~3 and 4 (and any charge sent by Rule~2 is dominated by the charge received due to sharing an edge with $M$); thus its primary charge is at least $|f|-4-|f|/3-|f|/9=5|f|/9-4>2/9$, as desired.

 Finally, assume that $f$ has length exactly seven.
 If $f$ is incident with an edge of $M$, then $f$ sends at most $7/3$ by Rule~1, making the primary charge of $f$ at least $3+5/3-7/3-7/9=14/9$.
 If $f$ is incident with no edge of $M$, then $f$ and its incident vertices do not form an appearance of a configuration isomorphic to $\R2$, and that in turn implies that $f$ is incident with no more than six internal vertices of degree three.
-Thus $f$ sends at most $2$ by Rule~1, and hence the primary charge of $f$ is at least $3-2-7/9=2/9$, as desired.~
+Thus $f$ sends at most $2$ by Rule~1, and hence the primary charge of $f$ is at least $3-2-7/9=2/9$, as desired. \end{proof}